Forgetful couple find 'lost' parked car

 But after it was discovered in St George's Road car park, she said she must have "dreamt it when I realised I couldn't find the car".

 "It's been quite a five days," Mr Elliott added.
-"I hope I can remember how to drive!"
+"I hope I can remember how to drive."

 He said Ms Farmer's granddaughter had located the car with help from her social media followers after the story was featured online.